Building Your Karaoke System

 Amplifiers and MixersThe purpose of an amplifier is to provide power to drive the speakers.
 The purpose of a mixer is to combine and mix the audio output from the player with the vocals from the microphone(s) while making adjustments to the volume and tone and adding effects like reverb.
 The big 16 and 32 channel mixing boards are better for bands and are overkill for a karaoke system where you are very unlikely to use more than four or five channels.

-The required amplifier power output depend on the PA speakers being powered.
+The required amplifier power output depends on the PA speakers being powered.
 As a rule of thumb the amplifier should provide a total power output of about twice the program power handling of the speakers.
 Program power is what the speakers are able to handle continuously.
 For example, if you have two speakers that have a program rating of 300 watts each (total of 600 watts) the amplifier should have a total power output of 1,200 watts.
 This extra amplifier power is known as "headroom" and is there to cover the transient peaks that speakers can handle.

 You have three basic options to consider here.
 Power amplifier and separate mixer, powered mixer, or mixer and active speakers (speakers with a built in amplifier).